 The DoD estimates the cost of these CMMC assessments will exceed $100,000, plus the cost of any technology.
 However, our survey of over 2,000 defense contractors revealed that 70% of them budgeted less than that, underscoring a significant gap.

-This guide helps defense contractors understand CMMC certification costs and provides cost-optimization strategies to cut expenses at each stage of the process.
+This guide helps defense contractors understand CMMC certification costs and provides strategies to cut expenses at each stage of the process.

 How Much Does CMMC Certification Cost